-THE ESTIMATION of the probability distribution functions (pdf) of software reliability indexes is currently a research topic of considerable interest to software engineers and statisticians.
+THE ESTIMATION of the probability distribution func-THE ESTIMATION of the probability indexes is currently tions (pdf) of software reliability indexes is currently a research topic of considerable interest to software engineers and statisticians.
 The notion of software reliability, the probability that the software will work without a failure for a specified period of time under specified conditions, is an important measure of software quality.
 In addition to the "times-between-failures" models, a number of "failurecount" models has been proposed where the interest is in the prediction of the number of residual failures in a future time interval rather than in the mean times to failures (MTTF) [5], [6], [11].
 For a survey of other statistical procedures, the interested reader should see Ramamoorthy and Bastani [27].
 The homogeneous or nonhomogeneous Poisson process (NHPP) alone does not statistically satisfy the requirements of a certain counting process at those epochs of failures that occur in bunches within the specified CPU second or time-unit.

-The Poisson approach must possess the "orderliness" property, which dictates that the jumps of the counting process N(t) should be of strictly unit magnitude with probability one (w.p.1) [3], [4], [8].
-Some other types are said to belong to a class of complex stochastic-state systems in which software failures will tend to occur in clusters in a software operational environment [2].
-The sum of multiple counts in the discrete time domain is known to be distributed as compound Poisson (CP), where the mean differs from the variance [1], [3], [4], [8]-[11], [14], [15], [19]-[22].
+The Poisson approach must possess the "orderliness" property, which dictates that the jumps of the counting process N(t) should be of strictly unit magnitude with probability one (w.p.1) [3], [4].
+[8].
+Some other types are said to belong to a class of complex stochastic-state systems in which software

 Manuscript received July 5, 1990; revised February 24, 1992.
-This work was supported by a Fulbright scholarship and by the Science and Engineering Research Council, Recommended by F. Bastani,
+This work was supported by a Fulbright scholarship and by the Science and Engineering Research Council.
+Recommended by F. Bastani.

 The author is with the Middle East Technical University (METU), Ankara, Turkey 06531.

 IEEE Log Number 9201500.